 I loved the Portland Japanese Garden.
 Despite the fact that it was fairly busy, it still provided the intended sense of peace and tranquility.
 I especially loved that the sound of running water followed me wherever I went in the garden.
 I would love to come visit right as it opens in the morning with fewer people around.

 To cap off my day, I decided to go for an early dinner at Kachka.
-I first heard about this Russian restaurant from my AAA magazine, which highlighted in an article several months ago.
-Then, another guest at the July 4th BBQ we went to recommended it.
-Its location on the east side of Portland, on the other side of the Willamette River, would allow me to check out that side of town as an added bonus.
+I first read about this Russian restaurant in my AAA magazine a few months ago.
+Then, someone at July 4th BBQ we went to recommended it.
+I also liked that the restaurant is on the east side of Portland, on the other side of the Willamette River, which I had yet to visit.

-I got there at 4:30 pm and got a table.
+I got there well before dinner, around 4:30 pm, so I had no problem getting a table without a reservation.
 Vladimir Vysotsky, the famous Russian singer, was indeed playing in the background like that AAA magazine article said it would.
 A poster of the last leader of the Soviet Union, Mikhail Gorbachev, was hanging on the wall beside me.

 I tried the Siberian pelmeni – Russian dumplings filled with beef in a sour cream sauce – and the lamb shashlik, to which I added the lepyoshka bread and the tomato salad.
 Everything was delicious!